Home Buying in Massachusetts – The Massachusetts Difference

 Buyers should not expect to get a “warranty deed” for a property in Massachusetts.
 We typically use “quitclaim” deeds in this state.

-Greater Boston Home Team is here to help before, during, and after your real estate transaction.
+Our experienced team is here to help before, during, and after your real estate transaction.
 If you have any questions about real estate transactions in Massachusetts, please feel free to contact us for straight answers to any of your real estate questions.
-If we can not help you, we can refer you to a top notch buyer’s agent anywhere in Massachusetts.
+If we can not help you, we can refer you to a top notch buyer’s agent anywhere in Massachusetts or wherever else you might be in North America.

 Leave a Reply